NashTech-Labs/activator-kafka-serialization-deserialization.g8/README.md

 ---

-### Steps to Install and Run zookeeper and kafka on your system :
+### Steps to Install and Run Zookeeper and Kafka on your system :

 **Step 1:** _Download Kafka_